Home / Jumping Spiders / Zebra (Salticus scenicus)

 Spiderlings

-Accurate information regarding the number of offspring and the time between egg deposition and independence of the zebra jumping spiders is not yet known by the scientists.
+Accurate information regarding the number of offspring and the time between egg deposition and independence of the zebra jumping spiders is not yet known by scientists.
 The baby spiders develop inside an egg sac, which is generally hidden under a rock.
 As the spiderlings undergo their second molt, they become independent of their mother and begin living by themselves.
 The males of the species attain sexual maturity before their female counterparts.

 Zebra Spider Baby